 BPCF-Initiated Gateway Control Session Termination

 This procedure would be initiated by the BPCF to terminate a S9* session.
-The trigger in BPCF for initiating this procedure may be that the 3GPP UE is no longer connected via the BBF access (e.g. if the lease of the local IP address used by the 3GPP UE expires).
+The trigger in BPCF for initiating this procedure may be that the 3GPP UE is no longer connected via the BBF access (e.g. if the lease of the local IP address used by the 3GPP UE expires), if the BBF access network is aware of the UE’s detachment from the BBF access network.
 The BPCF may also use this procedure if an admission control request causes all resources of a UE to be pre-empted (if allowed by regulations).

-Figure 5.2.2.1.2-3 GW Control Session termination
+Figure 5.2.2.1.2-4 GW Control Session termination